NEW: 168 dead across Syria, mostly in the Damascus area, an opposition group says

-About 40,000 civilians have been killed since the first protests sprung up about 20 months ago against al-Assad's government, according to the opposition Center for Documentation of Violations in Syria.
-Meanwhile, more than 380,000 Syrians have fled the violence and become refugees in countries such as Turkey and Lebanon, the United Nations reports.
+About 40,000 civilians have been killed since the first protests 20 months ago against President Bashar al-Assad’s government, according to the opposition Center for Documentation of Violations in Syria.
+And more than 380,000 Syrian refugees have fled to neighboring countries, creating humanitarian challenges abroad.

 CNN cannot confirm claims by the government or the opposition because of government restrictions that prevent journalists from reporting freely within Syria.

 What started as security forces cracking down on mostly nonviolent protesters has spiraled into a civil war between pro-government forces and the rebels, including the Free Syrian Army.